Samgithub1997/Datum/README.md

 Information tagging and Content Summarizer

 ## Installation
 1. The EndpointAPIs folder contains the node js code.
-So go to the EndpointAPIs folder on command line and use the command,
+So go to the EndpointAPIs folder on command line and use the following command to install all the required node modules/dependencies,
    > npm install
-   This will install all the node modules.

 ## Run on local
 1. To run the node application, use the command